ericlnchen/lab-02/README.md

     A struct is a way to group several related variables into one object type

-    sockaddr_in is a struct with 4 variables, short sin_family, unsigned short sin_port,
-    struct in_addr sin_addr the in_addr struct then constains one variable unsigned_long s_addr
-    and finally the last variable char* sin_zero
+    sockaddr_in is a struct with 4 variables, short sin_family (the address family for the transport address), unsigned short sin_port (the transport protocol port number), struct in_addr (a struct that contains an IPv4 transport address) and finally the last variable char* sin_zero (reserved for system use)

 Answer for 2.4:

-    The input parameters are: int domain, int type, and int protocol
+    The input parameters are: int domain (specifies the address family used), int type (specifies the type of socket), and int protocol (specifies a particular protocol to be used)

     It returns a non-negative integer, the socket file descriptor.
     Otherwise, a value of -1 is returned to indicate the error.

 Answer for 2.5:

-    Input parameters of bind: int socket, int address, and int address_len
+    Input parameters of bind: int socket (specifies the file descriptor of the socket to be bound), int address (points to a sockaddr structure containing the address to be bound), and int address_len (pecifies the length of the sockaddr structure pointed to by the address argument)

-    Input parameters of listen: int socket, int backlog
+    Input parameters of listen: int socket (specifies the file descriptor of the socket to be bound), int backlog (provides a hint to the implementation which the implementation shall use to limit the number of outstanding connections in the socket's listen queue)

 Answer for 2.6: